Tonaion02/Excali-Fan/README.md

 cd ops
 ./deploy.sh
 ```
-To eliminate all the resource you can run the *undeploy.sh* shell script.
+To eliminate all the resources you can run the *undeploy.sh* shell script.

 ## Project Architecture
 ![architecture_image](doc/arc.png)